 When you divorce or legally separate, you forfeit all rights to your spousal compulsory share of an inheritance, because all joint assets are divided at the time of separation.
 In Switzerland, marital agreements and contracts of succession between spouses are voided by a divorce, unless the agreement makes special provisions for the consequences of divorce.

 If you want to leave your assets to your unmarried partner (a girlfriend or boyfriend, for example), the only way to do this is to create a will and designate them as your beneficiary.
 The same holds true for friends, charities, associations and other entities.

 You have every right to give your assets to anyone you choose to while you are still alive.
-However, you should take care not to make gifts with the direct intention of avoiding compulsory shares.
-It is also important to know that in Switzerland, gifts which are made during the last 5 years of a person’s life will generally count towards compulsory shares and free assets.
+However, you should take care not to make gifts with the direct intention of avoiding compulsory inheritance shares.
+It is also important to know that in Switzerland, gifts which are made during the last 5 years of a person’s life will generally count towards compulsory inheritance shares and free assets by default.

 For example, if you gift one of your 5 children and grandchildren 10,000 francs of your 100,000-franc assets and die shortly afterwards, that 10,000 francs will count as their compulsory share (20% of the 50% portion set aside for your children and grandchildren.

 This can get complicated if you give gifts above the legal share.
-For example, if you are divorced but have children and you decide to give your romantic partner gifts worth 50% of your assets, your romantic partner may have to reimburse your children for that 50% if you died less than 5 years later and did not leave a will.
-If you left the legal free share of 25% of assets to your partner in a will, your partner would have to compensate your children for the remaining 25%.
+For example, if you are divorced but have children and you decide to give your non-registered partner gifts worth 50% of your assets, your partner may have to reimburse your children for that 50% if you were to die less than 5 years after without leaving a will.
+If you were to create a will in which you leave the legal free share of 25% of assets to your partner in a will, your partner would have to compensate your children for the remaining 25%.